Portfolio

 A webpage describing tennis player performance with radar charts.

 A dashboard to analyze tennis player performance, targeted at tennis analysts and fans.
+Developed with Arvind Srinivasan and Dr. Niklas Elmqvist.

 Topics: Data Visualization, User Interviews, Information Architecture, Interaction Design, Lit Review, Figma, JavaScript, Svelte, D3.js